Data this, data that… Big data, new data… Data says, data does..

 Commercial Mortgage Loan & Lender Data

-Commercial loan data, such as debt history and mortgage amounts, is often used by people on the lending side of the business.
+Commercial loan data, such as debt history and mortgage amounts, shines a light on the past and present debt associated with a parcel and its owner.

-Lenders really want to know when loans are maturing.
+As you might imagine, lenders really want to know when loans are maturing.
 There’s big business in brokering loans that are about to mature.
-Therefore, one of the most valuable pieces of commercial real estate data for lenders and debt brokers is knowing when a loan is set to mature.

 Pre Foreclosure Data